ActianCorp/spark-vector/README.md

 ### Spark-Vector Loader

-The Spark-Vector loader is a command line client utility that provides the ability to load CSV and Parquet files through Spark into Vector, using the Spark-Vector connector.
+The Spark-Vector loader is a command line client utility that provides the ability to load CSV,Parquet and ORC files through Spark into Vector, using the Spark-Vector connector.

 #### Building